hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 ### Walkthrough of Rekey Operation

 Here is an example of rekeying the Private Terraform Enterprise vault to use 5 key shares with a key threshold of 2.
-These commands are executed from an SSH session on the Private Terraform instance as the `tfe-admin` user.
+These commands are executed from an SSH session on the Private Terraform Enterprise instance as the `tfe-admin` user.

 ```